 Here’s one of the most important things you can do as a boss.
 Think about your team as a customer.
 Your job is to learn and understand about small issues (or what you’re doing well) as quickly as possible.
 Don’t wait to get feedback in the annual survey.

-Instead, use software like Friday Feedback to collect feedback on a weekly basis using a weekly check-in.
+Instead, use software like Friday to collect feedback on a weekly basis.
 It will help you understand exactly where you can improve.
 It takes the guesswork out of being a manager.

 We recommend doing this asynchronously – so it doesn’t take up a ton of time.